Sequenom Fires Top Brass After Investigation

 the company said in a statement.

-The company did not say that any deliberate wrongdoing was discovered, but in a filing with
+The company did not say that any deliberate wrongdoing was discovered, but in a filing

-the Securities and Exchange Commission, it said it did not put adequate protocols and
+with the Securities and Exchange Commission, it said it did not put adequate protocols and

 controls in place.
 Some employees were not adequately supervised, it said.

-Sequenom acknowledged on April 29 that employees had mishandled trial data on the test,
+Sequenom acknowledged on April 29 that employees had mishandled trial data on the

-women are tested for the presence of Down syndrome in their babies.
+pregnant women are tested for the presence of Down syndrome in their babies.

-As we chronicled in May, stock analysts and other industry watchers were shocked not only
+As we chronicled in May, stock analysts and other industry watchers were shocked not

-against the company on behalf of shareholders.
+been filed against the company on behalf of shareholders.

 — DAVID WASHBURN